Annual Program in Comparative and International Law in Curaçao

 Curaçao is part of the Dutch Caribbean, a group of five islands that also includes Bonaire, St. Maarten, Saba and St. Eustatius.
 The island is near Aruba and the coast of Venezuela.
-The Caiquetios of the Amerindian Arawaks originally settled Curaçao about 6,000 years ago; though the Spanish arrived in the late 15th century, the Dutch later claimed the island in the 17th century.
-These rich historical and cultural traditions make Curaçao a unique and multicultural legal and social environment governed by Dutch law.
+The Caiquetios of the Amerindian Arawaks originally settled Curaçao about 6,000 years ago.
+The Spanish arrived in the late 15th century and the Dutch claimed the island in the 17th century.
+These rich historical and cultural traditions make Curaçao a unique and multicultural legal and social environment, which is governed by Dutch law.

 The University of Curaçao was founded in 1979 as the University of the Netherlands Antilles and is located in a suburb of Willemstad, the capital of Curaçao.
 Willemstad’s colorful architectural heritage has earned the city a place on UNESCO’s World Heritage List.
-In addition to the official language of Dutch, residents speak English, Spanish and Papiamentu, a local Creole language.
+In addition to Dutch, the island's official language, residents speak English, Spanish and Papiamentu, a local Creole tongue.